 Send message: Send a message to a friend, which will open a conversation buffer if it does not exist already.
 Conversation buffers contain a full conversation, accommodating chat messages, between the current user and someone else.
 You can type your message in the provided box and press enter to send it to your friend.
 Additionally, You can upload an attachment by pressing the "attach" button and choosing between uploading a photo, audio file or record a voice message in the dialog which will appear, and open attachments sent in the focused message by pressing tab and finding them in the attachments list.

 Bear in mind that buttons will appear according to which actions are possible on the list you are browsing.

 Visually, Towards the top of the main application window, A menu bar can be found which contains many of the same functions as listed in the previous section, together with some additional items.
 To access the menu bar, press the alt key.
 You will find five menus listed: application, Me, buffer, player and help.
 This section describes the items on each one of them.

 Create: opens a menu where you can create a new album.
-At the moment, only video albums are supported.
+At the moment, only audio and video albums are supported.

 Delete: opens a menu where you can delete an already existing album owned by yourself.
-Only video albums are supported at this time.
+Only audio and video albums are supported at this time.